 178 A good example is Ireland where, following its introduction in 2002, the National Spatial Strategy has become central to developments in the regions, with spatially-oriented support increasingly concentrated on the nine regional gateways and related hubs designated under the Strategy.
 In the Netherlands, the Peaks in the Delta White Paper is closely aligned with the longer-term National Spatial Strategy, while, in the United Kingdom, economic and spatial development strategies in the English regions are being brought together within integrated regional strategies.
-Portugal is another country where spatial planning priorities are having a growing impact, not least through the development.
-179 In Germany, six-sevenths of regional funding is allocated to the new Länder which contain under one-
+Portugal is another country where spatial planning priorities are having a growing impact, not least through the development of a more integrated and coherent approach to the role of urban areas in economic development.